 One of my most favorite gadgets has become a shrimp peeler.
 It sure does come in handy for when you are cooking with fresh shrimp and although I was a skeptic at first, it really does speed up the job and make it much easier.
 Look how nicely it peels away the shell, while removing the vein at the same time.

 Now this one down there in the picture, I think either my hubby picked it up on one of his shopping jaunts, or else I acquired it following the separation of "that other relationship" - I truly do not know.
 All I know for sure is that I did not buy it, and frankly I owned it FOREVER before I actually used it.

 I was used to simply hand peeling and then carefully using a paring knife to cut along the back of the shrimp to devein it.
 Then one day I decided to give this odd thing that had been hanging out in my drawer a try.
 I never knew!
 If you can't find one anywhere near you, Amazon has a shrimp peeler that is pretty darned close.
 (I am an Amazon junkie in case you didn't notice) Unlike many things that clutter up our kitchen space, this is one of those gadgets you'll find yourself reaching for time and time again if you're accustomed to cooking with fresh shrimp.
 Grab one for your kitchen too!

 One unsuspecting beheaded shrimp and the tool of brilliance.

 Insert the pointy part of the tool into the back of the shrimp at the head and gently slide it close along the shell toward the back of the tail, pulling in an upward motion as you go.

 As you see, the shell separates while at the same time pulling along the vein.
 Pinch away the tail and the vein generally comes along for the ride.
 Discard.

-And behold the masterpiece!
+Easy peasy, and, behold the masterpiece!